-Remained on CPAP Select this box if the infant remained on CPAP only, a combination of CPAP/HFNC/LFNC or room air for only or any the first 7 days post- initial extubation.
+Remained on CPAP only or any combination of CPAP/HFNC/LFNC /BiPhasic CPAP or Select this box if the infant remained on CPAP only, a combination of CPAP/HFNC/LFNC/BiPhasic CPAP or room air for the first 7 days post- initial extubation.
 The end point refers to the end of 7 24-hour periods.
-This end point combination of (date/time) is displayed on the screen when the date/time of initial extubation is entered above.
-CPAP/HFNC/LFNC or room air If selected, indicate the maximum value (cmH 2 O) of PEEP on CPAP used over the first 7 days post-initial extubation.
-If the maximum PEEP >12 cmH 2 O, enter the date and time when it exceeded the suggested maximum.
+This end point (date/time) is displayed on the screen when the date/time of initial extubation is entered above. room air If selected, indicate the maximum value (cmH 2 O) of PEEP on CPAP or MAP on BiPhasic CPAP used over the first 7 days post-initial extubation.
+If the maximum PEEP or MAP on BiPhasic >12 cmH 2 O, enter the date and time when it exceeded the suggested maximum.
 This value only needs to be recorded for the first event in which PEEP was exceeded.
-Changed (escalated) to another mode If the infant was changed (or escalated) to another mode from CPAP within the first 7 days post-initial extubation, select the new mode used.
+BiPhasic CPAP Score if BiPhasic CPAP was used at any time within first 7 days post-initial extubation.
+Note: Biphasic CPAP offers two levels of CPAP and may be labeled as any of the following: "Biphasic CPAP", "Bi-level CPAP", "Duo-PAP", "SiPAP", or "BiPAP".
+Changed (escalated) If the infant was changed (or escalated) to another mode from CPAP within the first 7 days post-initial to another mode extubation, select the new mode used.
 Record the first event only. from CPAP 1.
 NIPPV 2.
 NIHFV 3.
 NIV-NAVA 4.
+Intubation

+5. Other

-Intubation 5.
-Other If selected, record the date and time when the mode was changed from CPAP to another mode.
+If selected, record the date and time when the mode was changed from CPAP to another mode.
 Record the first event only.

-Also enter the settings on CPAP prior to switching modes.
-Include the value of PEEP in cmH 2 O and FiO2.
+Also enter the settings on CPAP or BiPhasic prior to switching modes.
+Include the value of PEEP or MAP respectively in cmH2O and FiO2.